View on GitHub

 Our current JSON structure (cf. below) while open to extension and revision, seems to provide a natural notation for the verbal and pronominal inflectional paradigms encountered in Afroasiatic, and perhaps for inflectional paradigms generally.

-Since the JSON file is the normative/persistant data format, any corrections or additions you want to make must be made in this file, from which you will then generate new TTL/RDF files to be uploaded to the SPARQL server.
+For convenience, an already-generated TTL version is included with each language's JSON file.
+Since the JSON file is the normative/persistant data format, any corrections or additions you want to make should be made in this file; and if any changes are made to the SON file, you must then generate new TTL/RDF files to be uploaded to the SPARQL server.
 And in fact, as long as you observe the above structure for JSON files, you can create any number of new language files of your own, transform them to RDF format, and upload them to the SPARQL server for querying.

 In order to upload the RDF files to Fuseki, you must first start the server by running: